-NSW DPI and the NSW Office of Local Government have a shared interest in safeguarding animal welfare and promoting responsible pet ownership in NSW.
+NSW Department of Primary Industries (NSW DPI) and the NSW Office of Local Government have a shared interest in safeguarding animal welfare and promoting responsible pet ownership in NSW.

 In 2015, the NSW Government established a Joint Select Committee to look into companion animal breeding practices.